ravikirankrishnaprasad/melanoma-detection-neural-network/README.md

-# Skin Cancer Detection
+# Skin Cancer Detection using Custom CNN
-> Outline a brief description of your project.
+> A project to build a custom CNN model to accurately detect melanoma from skin images.

 ## Table of Contents
 * [General Info](#general-information)